francesco75/fashion-style/README.md

       Product.php I fixed the reviews chart.

  ## Testing STRIPE
-    -Test Card Details
+  - Test Card Details
-      To test the payment process, you need test card details.
+      - To test the payment process, you need test card details.
 Use any of the following test card numbers, a valid future expiration date, and any random CVC number, to test Stripe payment gateway integration in PHP.
+       -
       4242424242424242 – Visa
       4000056655665556 – Visa (debit)
       5555555555554444 – Mastercard